davea42/libdwarf-code/CODINGSTYLE.md

     return DW_DLV_OK;

+In otherwords, refactor deeply nested code.
+There are places in the library and dwarfdump where appropriate refactoring has not yet been done.

 The return statement is often the best thing to use in a pattern like this.
 If it's not available due to additional nesting above which require some cleanup after the current